 The Company exited a consulting contract during the second quarter of 2014 related to the Grapevine Development, or Grapevine project, and is obligated to pay an earned incentive fee at the time of its successful receipt of litigated project entitlements and at a value measurement date five-years after litigated entitlements have been achieved for Grapevine.
-The final amount of the incentive fee will not be finalized until the future payment dates.
-The Company believes as of March 31, 2023, the net savings resulting from exiting the contract during this future time period will more than offset the incentive payment costs.
+The final amount of the incentive fee will not be determined until the future payment dates.
+As of June 30, 2023, the Company believes the net savings resulting from exiting the contract during this future time period will more than offset the incentive payment costs.